-EMGS had, as of 31 December 2021, one vessel on charter, the Atlantic Guardian, owned by the North Sea Shipping Group.
+EMGS had, as of 31 December 2022, one vessel on charter, the Atlantic Guardian, owned by the North Sea Shipping Group.

 EMGS' strong focus on cost optimisation and control continues.
-Through cost discipline and efficiency gains, the product offered to the market by the Company remains on the cutting edge of, and market leader within, EM technology and can improve an already attractive value proposition of the products and services offered to the market year-over-year.
+Through cost discipline and efficienct operations, the product offered to the market by the Company remains at the cutting edge of, and market leader within, EM technology.